nccgroup/Sniffle/README.md

 devices advertise with a randomized MAC address rather than their "real" fixed MAC written on a label.

-For convenience, there is a special mode for the MAC filter by invoking the script with `-m top` instead of `-m` with a MAC address.
-In this mode, the sniffer will lock onto the first advertiser MAC address it sees that passes the RSSI filter.
-The `-m top` mode should thus always be used with an RSSI filter to avoid locking onto a spurious MAC address.
-Once the sniffer locks onto a MAC address, the RSSI filter will be disabled automatically by the sniff receiver script (except when the `-e` option is used).

 Most new BLE devices use Resolvable Private Addresses (RPAs) rather than fixed static or public addresses.
 While you can set up a MAC filter to a particular RPA, devices periodically change their RPA.
 RPAs can can be resolved (associated